-- The credit risk is presumed to be low if the internal rating corresponds to an external investment grade rating (Standard & Poor's: > BBB-; Moody's: > Baa3). - The credit risk is presumed to have increased significantly if the financial asset is more than 30 days past due.
+- The credit risk is presumed to have increased significantly if the financial asset is more than 30 days past due.
 Reclassifications are carried out in stage 3 as soon as a financial asset has become creditimpaired, financial assets are more than 90 days overdue or a breach of contract has been ascertained. - Probabilities of default and collection rates depending on the rating category serve to determine the amount of impairment losses to be recognised.
 The valuation allowance is recognised in the amount of the present value of the expected credit losses.